ntoll/delicious2fluid/README.rst

     $ delicious2fluid

+Your username and password for both services are *not* stored in any way shape or form.
+If you encounter a problem you can find the log in the d2f.log file.

 For more information about FluidDB please see: https://fluidinfo.com/

 When running the script you'll be asked for your username and password for